-But here’s the bottomline: The vast majority of cold water deaths do not occur from severe hypothermia and heart failure, but from drowning.
+But here’s the bottom line: The vast majority of cold water deaths do not occur from severe hypothermia and heart failure, but from drowning.
 The best way to protect yourself is to always wear a PFD and dress for the water temperature.

 The roar of rapids makes hand signals crucial for communicating on the river.
 These six signals are widely understood in the paddling community and endorsed by the International Rafting Federation.
-Stop: Paddle held horizontally above the head; Go: Paddle held up vertically; Eddy out: Circling a single raised finger and pointing to the eddy; I’m Okay: Thumb and index finger joined in an O and tapped on the top of helmet.
+Stop: Paddle held horizontally above the head; Go: Paddle held up vertically; Eddy out: Circling a single raised finger and pointing to the eddy; I’m okay: Thumb and index finger joined in an O and tapped on the top of helmet.
 Any kind of X formed with arms or paddles means first aid required.
 And remember to always point in the direction you want a paddler to go, never point toward danger.

 In a survival situation, there’s only one pyramid that matters.
-The SAS Military Handbook places shelter as the most fundamental need, then water, then food.
+The SAS Survival Handbook places shelter as the most fundamental need, then water, then food.
 Without shelter, people can die of exposure even at relatively mild temperatures.
 Hypothermia can occur in temperatures as warm as 60°F—all it takes is getting lost in the woods on a cool, damp or windy night.

 In more extreme temperatures, exposure can lead to death within hours.
 Mountaineers use the rule of three to order their priorities—humans can survive three hours without shelter, three days without water and three weeks without food.
 Paddlers in remote areas should keep a small survival kit on them at all times, in case they’re ever separated from their boats and gear.